kevin-labtani/learning-graphql/README.md

 #### Unions

 Like interfaces, but without any defined common fields amongst the Types.
 Useful when you need to access more than one disjoint Type from one Query, like a search.

+### Relationships

+Your API is no longer a predefined list of operations that always return the same shapes.
+Instead, your API is a set of Nodes that know how to resolve themselves and have links to other Nodes.
+This allows a client to ask for Nodes and then follow those links to get related Nodes.

+Adding Relationships
+- Add a Type as a field value on another Type
+- Create resolvers for those fields on the Type

+## Client Side

+- Query
+- Mutations
+- Fragments